YueGroup/yuegroup.github.io/_pages/research.md

     <div class="research-section reverse-order">
       <img src="{{ site.url }}{{ site.baseurl }}/images/research1.png" alt="Research 1" style="max-width: 450px;" />
       <div class="research-content">
-        <h5 style="color: #ded4cc;"><strong>ML potential development</strong></h5>
+        <h4 style="color: #ded4cc;"><strong>ML potential development</strong></h4>
         <p style="font-size: 17px;">Molecular simulation is a powerful tool for predicting properties of materials and fluids, but the <em>reliability</em> of these predictions heavily depends on the models used.
 The challenge in developing these models is a trade-off between the <strong>degree of chemical detail</strong> (level of theory used) and their <strong>computational cost</strong> (how fast they can be evaluated on supercomputers).
-We address this challenge by leveraging machine-learning frameworks trained on quantum mechanical datasets to build models that can predict large-scale <strong style="font-weight: bold;">thermodynamic properties at first-principles levels of accuracy</strong>.</p>
+We address this challenge by leveraging machine-learning frameworks trained on quantum mechanical datasets to build models that can predict large-scale thermodynamic properties at first-principles levels of accuracy.</p>
       </div>
     </div>
   </div>